fbpx

 How are you loving and serving your church?

-3 Replies to “Statler and Waldorf Go to Church”
+3 thoughts on “Statler and Waldorf Go to Church”

 1. We should definitely always be striving to improve when legitimate issues are presented, but not all complaints are legitimate ones, you know?